Install and Configure NMX Manager (NMX-M)#

 NMX-M configuration#

-Installing Certs & Configuring NMX-C & NMX-T on NV Link switch#
+Installing Certificates and Configuring NMX-C and NMX-T on NV Link Switch#

 We’ll need to first validate which NV Link switches have been selected as leaders.
 We can do this through cmsh.

-List leaders (These will be denoted as “Active”):
+To list active leaders (These will be denoted as “Active”), use the following code:

 cmsh -c "device; nvfabricinfo"